Lafayette offers both winter and May/summer interim faculty-led off-campus programs to Lafayette students.

 Financial Aid

-Please review this important information about 2022-23 financial aid for interim and summer programs: Study Abroad Financial Aid 2223
+Please review important information about financial aid for the 2024 interim programs: 2024 Interim Programs Financial Aid

-Eligible students may also be automatically considered for the Bergh Family Fellows Program by the Office of Financial Aid.
+Eligible students will also be automatically considered for the Bergh Family Fellows Program by the Office of Financial Aid.

 FAQs about Off-Campus Interim Programs